kevin-ch-day/ScytaleDroid/docs/runbook.md

   `static_string_samples`, `metrics`, `buckets`, `contributors`, and the permission audit tables.
 These are the sources that dashboards should consume—no need to parse the JSON artefacts under `output/`.
+- The CLI pipeline backing these inserts now lives under `scytaledroid/StaticAnalysis/cli/persistence/`; see `docs/persistence.md` for a breakdown of the new modules if you are reviewing code or debugging a run.
 - Analytics payloads (severity/category matrices, novelty indicators, workload profiles) are stored alongside detector metrics in the run row.
 - Provider exposures are normalised into BASE-002 findings.
 The dedicated